 This is my all-time-absolute-best-slow-cooker-pot-roast-on-the-planet recipe, and if you haven't tried it yet you've got to add it to your menu plan this week!

 I've tried way too many pot roast recipes to count. . . fairly unsuccessfully.
 (At least according to my not-always-impressed-with-my-penny-pinched-meals hubby.)
-But when I saw shoulder roasts on sale at Publix this week, I was determined to get it right, and I think I finally did!
+But when I saw shoulder roasts on sale at Publix recently, I was determined to get it right, and I think I finally did!

-🍽 This recipe is from Week 12 of the Slow Cooker Menu Plan that launches this weekend – more details here!
+🍽 This recipe is from Week 12 of the Slow Cooker Menu Plan – SO many good recipes with this set!

 I realized that the biggest problem with the slow cooker pot roasts that I've tried in the past has probably been the cut of meat ~ I thought that because everyone said to use a chuck roast, that was what I needed.
 But I don't think think I'll ever use another chuck roast again!